Want to hike with new friends?Join a group trip

 Meals: B,D

-Today you will pass many ancient sites including monuments, chapels and bridges – all which have a story to tell.
-Follow country lanes and forest paths through increasingly populated countryside.
-The last day on the trail is always a special one.
-Continue downhill to the city.
-Arriving in the fabled Santiago de Compostela there is plenty to see and do – or simply relax and celebrate the end of the journey.
+The last day on the trail is always special.
+Today you will pass many ancient sites including monuments, chapels and bridges – all have a story to tell.
+Follow country lanes and forest paths into an increasingly populated landscape.
+From Monte do Gozo continue downhill to the fabled Santiago de Compostela.
+There is plenty to see and do – or you can simply relax and celebrate the end of your journey.
 Dinner is not included tonight so you can try one of the many restaurants in town.
 Distance 21km/13mi

 Meals: B